Author: Mike Milligan - President, Legato Healthcare Marketing and DocOutsideTheBox.com

 We invite you to learn more of the program highlights and details on our website here.

 In the meantime, as demand is high, I encourage you to schedule a no-obligation, 30-minute session to learn more now.
 Upon scheduling, you’ll receive an email with a questionnaire to complete before our call.
-If the list of available dates and times don’t work for you, please email me at firstname.lastname@example.org and we’ll find a time (evenings and weekends work too).
+Please email me at email@example.com and we’ll find a time (evenings and weekends work too).
 We understand the importance of moving quickly.